 In this post and in the video below, I’ll be helping you understand the key differences in symptoms between IBS and IBD, and the red flags to look out for to seek additional medical attention.

-When it comes to understanding what’s happening inside of your bowel, it can get pretty confusing, and I for one know what it’s like to feel like banging your head against the wall trying to get some answers.
+Because when it comes to understanding what’s happening inside of your bowel, it can get pretty confusing.

-Many people with Irritable Bowel Syndrome are concerned that they have been misdiagnosed – they believe that they have something called Inflammatrory Bowel Disease (IBD) and not IBS.
+Many people with Irritable Bowel Syndrome are concerned that they have been misdiagnosed – they believe that they have something called Inflammatory Bowel Disease (IBD) and not IBS.

 Google certainly doesn’t help things, and the fact that the names of these two gut disorders are so similar also doesn’t help the confusion.